null Skip to main content

 Pepper spray is a self-defense tool that contains capsaicin, which causes intense eye, skin, and respiratory irritation.
 The burning sensation occurs when the capsaicin binds to pain receptors on the skin and mucous membranes.
 This reaction is the body’s way of signaling distress and discomfort.
 Understanding the science behind it can help you handle the aftermath more effectively.

-How to Stop Burning from Pepper Spray: Quick Relief Tips
+How to Stop Burning from Pepper Spray: Quick Relief Tips:

 The burning from pepper spray can be unbearable, but several treatment ways exist to neutralize the effects and relieve discomfort.
 Here are a few methods: